Kingflow-23/EEG-Benchmark-on-DEAP-dataset/RESULT.md

 # Benchmark Results

-This document summarizes the final DEAP benchmark run stored under `output/BENCHMARKS/all_20260729_220512_subject_median/`.
+This document summarizes the benchmark runs stored under:

+- `output/BENCHMARKS/all_20260729_151705_fixed/`
+- `output/BENCHMARKS/all_20260729_220512_subject_median/`

+The second run is the corrected and preferred final result set.
+The first run is kept as a useful reference point because it reflects the earlier `binarisation fixed` benchmark pass before the later `subject median` rerun.

 The benchmark compares eight model families on the binary **Valence** and **Arousal** tasks using the shared 160-feature EEG representation described in